Skip to main content

 Understanding the Response

-Every validation returns a result with:
+Every validation returns a response with:

 {